 So far, in Scotland, there have already been several steps put in place to combat the single-use problem including the ban of plastic stemmed cotton buds and microbeads, new regulations for a deposit return scheme, and the introduction of the single-use carrier bags charge.

-An exciting next step is the new regulations on single-use plastics which are coming into force on 01 June 2022*.
-After this date, the single-use plastic items listed below will be banned unless an exemption applies.
+Another exciting next step is the new regulations on single-use plastics which came into force on 01 June 2022*.
+From this date, the single-use plastic items listed below will be banned unless an exemption applies.

-Share to help us reach as many people in Scotland with the message that the #SingleUsePlasticsBan is coming soon!
+Share to help us reach as many people in Scotland with the message that the #SingleUsePlasticsBan is here!